 The City of Mississauga is blessed with many tourist attractions, including over 500 parks.
 Some are entirely man-made, but many were created to highlight two prominent natural features in the area: Lake Ontario, and the Credit River.

 The Best Parks in Mississauga

-Mississauga parks have free admission, and many have free onsite parking.
-The majority of the parks are serviced by MiWay public transit.
+Additionally, most parks in Mississauga have free admission and many offer free onsite parking.
+Moreover, the majority of these parks are conveniently serviced by MiWay public transit.